jopemachine-arvis/arvis/documents/action-description.md

 required: `false`

-Specific modifier key must be pressed to run
+Specific modifier key that must be pressed to run.

-If you do not give any modifiers, it would be handled by `normal` which means the actions will be executed with no `modifier` key
+If you do not specify any modifiers, it would be handled by `normal` which means the actions will be executed with no `modifier` key

 Possible modifier values: `shift`, `option (mac)`, `alt`, `cmd (mac)`, `win (windows)`.